zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 --------

 This section describes the process of using the SDK.
-First you need to generate the SDK instance and then call the interface of thecorresponding service.
+First you need to generate the SDK instance and then call the interface of the corresponding service.
-Services include `account services`_, `assetservices`_, `contract services`_, `transaction services`_,and `block services`_.
+Services include `account services`_, `asset services`_, `contract services`_, `transaction services`_, and `block services`_.
 Interfaces are classified into public-private key address interfaces, validity check interfaces, query interfaces, and transaction-related interfaces.